-The United States Department of Agriculture (USDA) just released the report for the new 2020-2025 Dietary Guidelines for Americans (DGA), the ninth edition of evidence-based nutrition guidelines that help shape and promote the food choices made by millions of Americans -- children, parents, and seniors every day.
+In 2021, the Secretaries of the Department of Agriculture (USDA) and the Department of Health and Human Services (DHHS) will release the 2020-2025 Dietary Guidelines for Americans (DGA), the ninth edition of evidence-based nutrition guidelines that help shape and promote the food choices made by millions of Americans -- children, parents, and seniors every day.
 They are developed every 5 years and are designed to help Americans eat a healthier diet.
 The Guidelines outline how people can improve their overall eating patterns with specific nutritional targets and dietary limits.

 Who develops the guidelines?

-The 2020 Dietary Guidelines Advisory Committee is composed of 20 committee members and is formed by the USDA and the United States Department of Health and Human Services (HHS).
-The Committee is responsible for reviewing the latest science and research in addition to public comments to weigh in on these influential guidelines.
+The 2020 Dietary Guidelines Advisory Committee is composed of 20 committee members and is formed by the USDA and the DHHS.
+The Committee is responsible for reviewing the latest science and research and seeking public input on their Scientific Report.